-If you, your child or another loved one recently suffered an injury from a dog attack, contact the Lakewood dog bite lawyers at Fang Law Firm for assistance.
+If you, your child or another loved one recently suffered an injury from a dog attack, contact the Lakewood dog bite lawyers at Fang Accident Lawyers for assistance.
 When a dog attacks and a dog bite injury occurs, the victim can suffer not only painful and disfiguring wounds but also serious emotional distress, including post-traumatic stress disorder or a phobia of dogs.
 We are experienced and dedicated dog bite injury attorneys in Colorado with a track record of success.

 Hiring a Lakewood personal injury lawyer can benefit you during any type of accident or injury claim.
 If your injuries are serious, such as permanent scarring or disfigurement from a dog attack, it is even more important to protect yourself by hiring an attorney.
 Your lawyer can investigate the dog attack, collect evidence and handle the claims process on your behalf.